Skip to main content

 Multi-project setup

-Currently we support multi-project setups with Maven by initializing cifuzz in the subprojects instead of the root project.
-Additionally, you should mark the subproject that contains the Fuzz Tests by setting the cifuzz.fuzztests property in the subproject's pom.xml:
+CI Fuzz currently supports multi-project setups with Maven by initializing cifuzz in the sub-projects instead of the root project.
+Additionally the sub-projects need the following property defined in it's pom.xml:

 pom.xml